423S25/repo3/README.md

 **How to access** Go to https://wordpress-t8kb.onrender.com

+**Website Demo:** Watch this demo video to for a basic understanding of how to use the website. https://youtu.be/jExnu-FgQ3o

 **Admin Login** Click the log in button in the top right.
 Enter valid credentials for an admin user.

 ## Developer Documentation